The Doctors—February 21, 2012

 Host: You wanted to go to this wedding.
 You ended up going to the wedding and you were out there on the dance floor.
 Look at that!

 Host: What can we do to protect our hips?

 Doctor: Maintain your weight at the appropriate level because for every pound you gain, you put another 2 and-a-half pounds of pressure on the hip.
 So keep yourself light. if you already have a diseased hip.
 See someone early.
 There are hip preservation types of procedures, arthroscopic, sometimes open, that prevent having to have a hip replacement.

 Host: But in the end, Phil is back on the dance floor.
 That's what matters!

-View the segment at thedoctors.com.
+This segment originally appeared at thedoctors.com.